angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ---
 authors: angrybacon, Labman13, Doishy
+order: 2
 title: Playing Around Interaction
 ---

-The trick with Meandeck piles usually isn't the inability to play through interaction from an opponent.
-On the contrary, Meandeck can build piles that are quite resilient however, one of the pillars of Meandeck mastery is choosing which interaction to focus on beating with each pile you build.
-There are common cards that you will face quite often which are easy to consider and other, more rogue cards, that you may have to be ready to face at some point.
+Part of the appeal of Doomsday as a card and as a deck is its flexibility.
+Doomsday allows you to tutor up just the right set of five cards to pull out a win from a wide variety of situations.
+Some hate that other combo decks would struggle against, Doomsday can beat rather easily.
+Of course there are things Doomsday struggles with but we'll discuss ways to fight through all kinds of hate.
+This will be far from comprehensive but it should give you a strong basis for how to approach different types of interaction from your opponents.

+Generally when thinking about different types of interaction and combo-hate your opponent might have, it is useful to group them up into categories that have similar techniques for fighting individual cards in them.
+In this way we can present approaches that have multiple applications rather than to cover every possible corner case card you may face out in the wild.

-We will consider the following types of interaction for this section:
+We will consider the following types of interaction for this chapter:

 1. Removal
 1. Countermagic